-I've got a full blog post on how to cost your recipes.
-If you haven't learned how to calculate the cost of your recipe and mark up for profit, STOP what you're doing and go read that article.
+I’ve got a full blog post on how to cost your recipes.
+If you haven’t learned how to calculate the cost of your recipe and mark it up for profit, stop what you’re doing and go read that article.
 I cover the basics like:

 Calculate Your Variable Costs

-Variable costs for home bakers are usually pretty low.
-Some people call this overhead and it includes things like fees you pay to sell at farmer's market, apps you pay for to help you run your baking business, and mileage on your car for delivery.
-Just be sure to add on a little to each item you sell to cover your monthly expenses.
+Overhead for home bakers is usually pretty low.
+They include things like fees you pay to sell at a farmer’s market, apps you pay for to help you run your baking business, and mileage on your car for delivery.
+Just be sure to add a little to each item you sell to cover your monthly expenses.

 Create a Profit Margin

 The next thing you need to do is to decide how much you want to make from each sale.
 This is called your profit or markup.
 It’s different for everyone but you can average between 25-45% from each item for profit.

 Here is the link to read my full article on Pricing Your Baked Goods.

 Set up Payment Options

 I try to offer as many payment options as I can to make it easier for everyone.
 You don’t need to invest any money here–this is just “getting your feet wet” when it comes to selling.
 For now, you can activate a free Venmo account, Paypal, or Facebook Pay (which works through Facebook messenger).